 We’re working to find a way forward in health care!
-Our work is challenging but it also has the potential to improve the health and well-being of numerous people in the U.S. and around the world.
+Our work is challenging, but it also has the potential to improve the health and well-being of numerous people in the U.S. and around the world.
 We try to better understand how health care is performing, and where and how improvements can be made.
 We work with hospitals, health systems, clinicians, community and national organizations to develop, test, and scale up new models of health care delivery.
-What starts out as a pilot program may become a new model of care implemented in health care systems and communities both here in the U.S. and abroad.
+What starts out as a pilot program may become a new model of care implemented in health care systems and communities throughout the country.
 Some of our innovative research is being conducted by Dartmouth Institute graduate students who come here to be part of our tight-knit research and learning environment.
 Often working in partnership with other health care innovators across the country, they carry out independent research aimed at improving health and health care in their own communities.
 Here are some of the areas in which Dartmouth Institute researchers and students are working to improve health and health care right now:

 Texas Neonatal Intensive Care Project

 Led by Dartmouth Institute researchers, the Texas Neonatal Intensive Care Project is the first large-scale, population-based study of Medicaid-insured newborn and neonatal intensive care in the U.S. Depending simply on where they are born, newborns today face real, but invisible differences in their outcomes while payers (e.g. state Medicaid programs, insurance plans, and parents) face wide variations in costs, this study provides rich descriptions of patterns of newborn care and spending across all levels of illness severity.